LesleyLai/blog/src/pages/blog/cpp_lambda_part1/en.md

 }
 ```

-Function objects are more flexible than regular functions because they can store data like normal objects.
+Function objects are more flexible than regular functions because they can store data like ordinary objects.

 ### Go back to lambda
 Lambdas in C++ are syntactic sugars of function objects.
 Through the amazing [C++ Insights](https://cppinsights.io/) website, we can see a desugared version of our `abssort` example: